sofra123/petition-project/README.md

 ## Features
 * The user can register, log in and add personal information such as age, city and a personal website.
 * All personal informations can be edited and the signature can be deleted.
 * The user can draw his signature in a canvas box.
-Only users who signed the petition can see a list of all the other users that have previously signed.
+* Only who has already signed the petition he can see a list of all the other users (name, city, website) that have previously signed.
-* Signatures can be sorted by city.
+* By clicking on user´s city is possible to see who else signed from the same location.